Yes, but what time is it?

 I thought that all this should make for wonderful designs for a sundial.
 I put the numbers in and ran the program, and all I got was a straight line.
 Was it a bug?

 Venus orbits the Sun in 224 days.
 As for its own rotation, it is the slowest-spinning body in the Solar System, languidly turning on its axis every 243 days.
 Astronomers love finding excuses for this languor (and insisting that the fact that Venus’s day is exactly ⅔ of an Earth year is nothing but a coincidence) – and they also love finding explanations of the fact that Venus spins backwards.
-The Sun, on Venus, rises in the west and sets in the east, and a solar day is worth 117 of our days (or minus 117 of them, as some pedants prefer to say).
+The Sun, on Venus, rises in the west and sets in the east, and a solar day is worth 117 of our days (or minus 117 of our days, as some pedants prefer to say).

 The Moon is tantalizing.
 It shares an orbit with the Earth but it has a different tilt and it turns on its axis only once every 27⅓ days, so the shadow patterns will be interestingly different.